-Simply delicious.
-If you wish you can make this recipe into little individual pies.
-Use deboned chicken thighs for a more intense flavour.
+This is simply delicious - you can also make this into little individual pies.
 Rosscarbery black pudding is my personal favourite but you can use whichever pudding you prefer.
-I like it because it uses an original recipe using real, rather than synthetic, blood.

 Serves 4 – 6